The integration of variable generation and storage into electricity capacity markets: Example

-The determination of the optimal set of resources~$\R$ meeting the required EEU reliability standard at minimum cost is as described in Section~\ref{sec:capacity-markets}.
-Thus it is necessary to determine a set of resources~$\R$---from amongst those participating in the capacity market---and a clearing price~$p$ such that the reliability condition~\eqref{eq:11} and the equilibrium conditions~\eqref{eq:12} are satisfied.
-(Recall, from Section~\ref{sec:capacity-markets}, that the conditions~\eqref{eq:11} and~\eqref{eq:12} are necessarily satisfied at the optimal set~$\R$ and may reasonably be expected to determine that set uniquely.)
-Again as discussed in Section~\ref{sec:capacity-markets}, the solution of these equations would be straightforward in the case where the EFCs $\efc{i}{\R}$ of the participating resources were known in advance: it would simply be a case of organising these resources in a merit-order stack and then choosing a minimum clearing price~$p$ such that, under~\eqref{eq:12}, sufficient resources were selected so that~\eqref{eq:11} was also satisfied---the corresponding total price $p\sum_{i\in\R}\efc{i}{\R}$ would then be the minimum possible.
-However, for resources other than those capable of being modelled as firm capacity (at least to a good approximation, as is the case for suitably derated conventional generation), their EFCs $\efc{i}{\R}$ depend on the finally accepted set~$\R$, and so are not known prior to the attempted solution of the conditions~\eqref{eq:11} and~\eqref{eq:12}.
-Under those circumstances in which the nature of the final resource mix is reasonably predictable---as where there is relatively little resource which is not capable of being modelled as firm capacity, or where there is significant experience from previous auctions---it may be possible to make reasonable advance estimates of such EFCs.
-However, in the present example there is a relatively large volume of storage participating in the market, and the EFCs of the stores are not well known in advance of the solution of the conditions~\eqref{eq:11} and~\eqref{eq:12}.
-We therefore solve these equations iteratively: we make initial estimates of the storage EFCs---as described below for the present GB capacity market---and use these estimated EFCs to obtain an initial clearing price~$p$ and set of resources~$\R$ such that \eqref{eq:11} and~\eqref{eq:12} are satisfied with these initial estimates substituting for the true EFCs (again this is done by forming an merit-order stack using these estimated EFCs); the set of resources~$\R$ obtained is then used to form revised EFC estimates $\efc{i}{\R}$ for all storage resources participating in the capacity market, and the process repeated until after several iterations~$\R$ converges to a fixed set satisfying the conditions~\eqref{eq:11} and~\eqref{eq:12} with the EFCs now correctly calculated with respect to that set~$\R$.
-The solution obtained---the set of resources meeting the required reliability standard at \emph{minimum cost} on a \emph{pay-as-clear basis}---is a combination of 550 MW of firm capacity and a set of stores the sum of whose EFCs $\efc{i}{\R}$ evaluated with respect to~$\R$ is 1134 MW.
-These are the EFCs appropriate to the \emph{marginal} contributions of the individual stores (as is appropriate to the optimal operation of the capacity market---see Section~\ref{sec:capacity-markets}), and determine their payments received in the capacity market---the payment received by each individual store~$i$ being of course at least as great as the minimum price~$c_i$ which that store is prepared to accept.
+Convergence to a set of resources~$\R$ such that \eqref{eq:11} and~\eqref{eq:12} are then satisfied for the associated clearing price~$p$ is obtained after three iterations---as confirmed by a fourth.
+Recall that, subject to the continuity and smoothness conditions of Section~\ref{sec:risk-metrics}, these conditions are necessarily satisfied at the optimal set~$\R$, and---as argued in Section~\ref{sec:capacity-markets}---might reasonably be expected to identify it uniquely.
+However, to the extent that capacity offerings in the market are discrete, absolute optimality cannot be guaranteed.
+(The final set of resources obtained here is identical with that obtained by the slower, simpler algorithm also discussed above.)
+The solution obtained---the set of resources~$\R$ meeting the required reliability standard at minimum cost on a \emph{pay-as-clear basis}---is a combination of 550 MW of firm capacity and a set of stores the sum of whose EFCs $\efc{i}{\R}$ \emph{evaluated with respect to~$\R$} is 1134 MW.
+These are the EFCs appropriate to the \emph{marginal} contributions of the individual stores at the point where the market clears (and as is appropriate to the optimal operation of the capacity market---see Section~\ref{sec:capacity-markets}), and determine their payments received in the capacity market.
 However, the EFC of the entire set of accepted stores---treated as a single unit---is 1423 MW, i.e.\ this is the amount of further firm capacity which would be required to substitute for the entire set of accepted stores in order to meet the required EEU reliability standard.
-This is a fairly extreme case, in the current example in which a large volume of storage is present, of the \emph{nonadditivity} of EFCs over significant numbers of resources, as discussed at the end of Section~\ref{sec:capacity-markets}.
+(The total power rating of these stores is 3700 MW, but the store durations are quite low.)
+This is an extreme case of the \emph{nonadditivity} of EFCs over significant numbers of resources, as discussed at the end of Section~\ref{sec:capacity-markets}.
 It is further a reflection of the observation, at the end of Section~\ref{sec:equiv-firm-capac}, that the EFC of further storage resources is typically reduced by the presence of existing storage resources.
-A similar phenomenon is well known in the case of certain variable generation such as wind power, although the reason for the latter is very different and results there from the temporal coincidence of wind resources at different locations.
+A similar phenomenon is well known in the case of some variable generation such as wind power, although the reason for the latter is very different and results from the temporal coincidence of wind resources at different locations.